brisbanemakerspace/bms-wiki/tools/woodworking/bandsaw.md

 {.is-warning}

 ![beltsander.png](/woodworking/ferrex_hbs20_bandsaw.png =x300)

+## NOTE: Bandsaw is currently being repaired.
+DO NOT USE without express permission.

 # How to use
 > Hearing and eye protection **MUST** be worn at all times while operating this tool.